This section describes how T-Server supports the hot-standby high-availability (HA) synchronization.

 Primary T-Server's Link with the Switch is Down

 If the primary T-Server has lost communication with the switch when it receives a Backup Ready message from the other T-Server, it sends the Full Sync Done message immediately.
 It can be assumed to have lost synchronization with the switch itself and there is no guarantee that it will recover communication with the link, which the backup T-Server currently has.

 If the backup T-Server fails while waiting for synchronization, the primary T-Server stops the synchronization process.

-If the primary T-Server fails while waiting for synchronization, the backup T-Server immediately sends an EventLinkConnected message.
+If the primary T-Server fails while waiting for synchronization, then the backup T-Server sends an EventLinkConnected message immediately.

 Call Synchronization Between T-Servers

 An integral part of T-Server synchronization is the synchronization of the Connection IDs of the calls between T-Servers.
 It is the Connection IDs of calls created by the backup T-Server during the switch synchronization phase that differ from those in the primary T-Server—those created afterwards are synchronized by the normal HA mechanism.
 When the primary T-Server receives the Backup Ready message from the backup T-Server, it tags all current calls.
 Once all tagged calls have been released, the primary T-Server can be certain that the Connection IDs for all current calls have been synchronized with the backup T-Server because they were created after the backup T-Server completed its startup phase.
 If no further T-Server synchronization is required, the primary T-Server sends the Full Sync Done message to the backup T-Server.